-A number of standard AC electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc. An outlet is also located on the outside of the coach near the entrance door.
+A number of standard AC electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc. An outdoor outlet is also located on the outside of the coach near the entrance door.

-GROUND FAULT CIRCUIT INTERRUPTER
+GROUND FAULT CIRCUIT

-Bath, galley and exterior outlets are connected to a GFCI (Ground Fault Circuit Interrupter), which is an extremely sensitive circuit breaker that will help to protect against severe electrical shock if a ground fault develops.
+Exterior, bath and galley outlets are connected to a GFCI (Ground Fault Circuit Interrupter), which is an extremely sensitive circuit breaker that will help to protect against severe electrical shock if a ground fault develops.
 If such a condition occurs, the GFCI will break the circuit by turning off the power to the protected outlets.
-Should this occur, unplug all the appliances on that circuit and press the reset button on the GFCI equipped outlet.

-If the GFCI keeps tripping, have the electrical system checked and repaired, if necessary, before using again.
+If this happens, unplug all the appliances on that circuit and press the reset button on the GFCI equipped outlet.
+If the GFCI keeps tripping, have the electrical system checked and repaired if necessary before using again.